ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 4 directories, 8 files
 ```

-OCaml source files have `.ml` extension, it stands for “Meta Language”.
-ML is the ancestor of OCaml, this is also what the “ml” stands for in “OCaml”.
+OCaml source files have `.ml` extension, which stands for “Meta Language.”
+Meta Language (ML) is the ancestor of OCaml, this is also what the “ml” stands for in “OCaml.”
 Here is the content of the `bin/main.ml` file:

 ```shell
 $ cat ./bin/main.ml
 let () = print_endline "Hello, World!"
 ```

-The project wide metadata is available in the `dune-project` file.
-Each folder containing source files that needs build has to contain a `dune` file explaining how.
+The project-wide metadata is available in the `dune-project` file.
+Each folder containing source files that need to be built must contain a `dune` file explaining how.

 This builds the project:
 ```shell